Our heartfelt sympathy goes out to the people who have been affected by the Coronavirus Disease (COVID-19).

 Contributing to the R&D of drugs

-We will quickly take appropriate action, such as provide drugs, by cooperating with bodies concerned in response to requests by the government.
+We have taken appropriate actions, such as provide drugs, by cooperating with bodies concerned in response to requests by the government.

-In Japan, we are providing compounds in response to a request from the Ministry of Health, Labour and Welfare and National Institute of Infectious Diseases to cooperate in the “Basic Screening Plan for Drugs for Coronavirus Disease.”
+In Japan, we have provided compounds in response to a request from the Ministry of Health, Labour and Welfare and National Institute of Infectious Diseases to cooperate in the “Basic Screening Plan for Drugs for Coronavirus Disease.”

-We are also responding to requests from the European Federation of Pharmaceutical Industries Associations (EFPIA) and the Innovative Medicines Initiative (IMI) to cooperate in the “Activities Aimed at Developing Drugs for the Novel Virus” and providing consultation on countermeasures.
+We also responded to requests from the European Federation of Pharmaceutical Industries Associations (EFPIA) and the Innovative Medicines Initiative (IMI) to cooperate in the “Activities Aimed at Developing Drugs for the Novel Virus” and providing consultation on countermeasures.

 Astellas Pharma Europe Ltd. is a member of the CARE (Corona Accelerated R&D in Europe) Consortium, the largest initiative in Europe addressing the challenges of COVID-19.
 CARE is funded by IMI, a public-private partnership aiming to speed up the development of better and safer medicines for patients.
 The goal of the CARE consortium is to deliver treatments for the current COVID outbreak as well as future coronavirus outbreaks.